 Citadelle Park is popular among nature lovers and history buffs.
 In the 17th century, Louis XIV asked Vauban to build the citadel for protection, and they built it with a park stretching around it.

-When you’ve finished sightseeing for the day, you can relax and dine at Grand Place (Grand Square).
+When you’ve finished sightseeing for the day, you can relax and dine at Grand Place (Grand Square), where you’ll find local cuisine that will give you a taste of Lille’s true essence.

 7. Gorge du Verdon (Provence)

-Gorge du Verdon is one of the most beautiful canyons in the world and the second largest in Europe.
+Gorge du Verdon is one of the most gorgeous places in the world and the second-largest canyon in Europe.
 It measures 15.5 miles long and over half a mile in depth.

 What makes it unique is the unbelievable tone of the turquoise-green water.
-The views of the river from the mountain cliffs are mind-blowing, making it one of the most beautiful hidden gems in France.
+The views of the river from the mountain cliffs are mind-blowing, making it one of the most stunning countryside landscapes and best hidden gems in France.

-You can make a day outing to the gorge while visiting the Provence-Alpes-Côte d’Azur region of southern France.
+You can make a day trip to the gorge while visiting the Provence-Alpes-Côte d’Azur region of southern France.

 If you want to explore as much as possible, you can stay a few days in the nearby towns of Castellane and Moustiers-Sainte-Marie.